20 Fastest Animals in the World

 The suspicion of this peak speed has been around for years, and some researchers pegged the birds at a more realistic stoop speed of 90 miles per hour in the 1990s.

-It wasn’t until the 2000s when with a peregrine falcon, a researcher started skydiving.
-They were diving together at speeds well in excess of 200 mph.
+It wasn’t until the 2000s when, with a peregrine falcon, a researcher started skydiving.
+They were diving together at speeds well more than 200 mph.

 But since this is a dive, it is still a subject for discussion about the title of the fastest animal on Earth.
 Nonetheless, it is one of the fastest animals in the world.